mpkahn/homework06/README.md

 ![Example of multiple cities in list](assets/images/img_4.jpg)

 ## Credits
-Much credit goes to bootstrap for various elements, icons, and guidance https://icons.getbootstrap.com/
+Much credit goes to bootstrap for various elements, icons, and guidance https://icons.getbootstrap.com/ and https://getbootstrap.com/docs/4.0/components/card/

 OpenWeather API is what provided all weather information https://openweathermap.org/api